lukasz-migas/napari-plot/README.md

 ## Note

-`napari-1d` needs to provide several custom icons and stylesheets to full take advantage of the `Qt` backend.
+`napari-1d` provides several custom icons and stylesheets to take advantage of the `Qt` backend.
 Since it would be a bit busy to add multiple layer lists, I opted to include a toolbar that quickly pulls the layer list whenever requested.
-For this to work, however, those aforementioned icons and stylesheets need to be loaded as `napari` is being loaded.
-For this to work, [#2900](https://github.com/napari/napari/pull/2900) needs to be merged first.
-For the time being, things will remain a little broken.
+Simple use the toolbar to access several commonly accessed elements.

 ## Usage